south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 ### Quickly Add Flags Group Matches To Fixtures

 We have a [simple program](../src/php/flags-group-matches.php) so you can paste group matches to the Fixtures.
 It will create 3-way matches for the specified groups, with the team names taken from the Divisions sheet.
-That way you can create the groups before teams are known with team names "TBD1", TBD2", and "TBD3".
+That way you can create the groups before teams are known with team names "TBD 1", TBD 2", and "TBD 3".

 ## Flags Sheet